 Currently, we are only providing this service to law enforcement and Federal government agencies.
 We'd be happy to speak with the detectives handling your case, if they express interest in learning more about the service.

-- Who has used the Snapshot DNA Phenotyping service so far?
+- Who has used the Snapshot DNA Analysis Service so far?

 The development of Snapshot was funded by the United States Department of Defense (DOD), specifically the Defense Threat Reduction Agency.
 As part of the development and validation process, Snapshot has been tested on thousands of out-of-sample genotypes and has been shown to be extremely accurate.
 In addition to the DOD, Snapshot has been used by more than 100 law enforcement agencies throughout the US, and around the world on hundreds of cases.